cherylkc/catalog-service/docs/books/references/list-all-books.md

 # Listing all the books in a collection

-Use a `GET` request to view all the books in your Wordhoard collection.
+Use a `GET` request to view all the books in your WordHoard collection.

 ## URL